-Fulfillment by Amazon costs can be a moving target, yet are a vital part of the profitability calculation for every successful Amazon seller.
+Fulfillment by Amazon fees can be a moving target, yet are a vital part of the profitability calculation for every successful Amazon seller.

 The challenging part of this is they can change.
 These changes are sometimes routine pricing updates on Amazon or updates in the packaging you choose for a product.